The Old Vic’s Charity Partner for 2020 is FoodCycle who provides nutritious meals and conversation to communities across the country.

 We are also delighted to share that writer Jack Thorne, together with his wife Rachel, has generously pledged to match all A Christmas Carol FoodCycle donations received from the public up to £250,000.
 We hope this will inspire people to support, and donations can be given directly through FoodCycle’s website.Donate to FoodCycle

 As a registered charity itself, The Old Vic believes that it is vital to encourage all who visit to support others and in recent years has held bucket collections throughout A Christmas Carol to raise money for various charities.
-Held in 2017 in aid of Field Lane, and then again in 2018 for The Felix Project, our incredible audiences have donated in excess of £220k over the past two years to support charities with missions aligning with the themes of the production.
+Held in 2017 in aid of Field Lane, in 2018 for The Felix Project, and then in 2019 for Coram Beanstalk, our incredible audiences have donated in excess of £320k over the past two years to support charities with missions aligning with the themes of the production.

 This partnership is announced as the theatre continues to demonstrate its commitment to building a fairer society and supporting the cultural, educational and social development of the communities in which it serves.
 For further information on The Old Vic’s social mission visit: https://www.oldvictheatre.com/our-impact